Stay Connected

 • Indigenous Services Canada’s Climate Change and Health Adaptation Program (CCHAP) for First Nations South of 60°N supports First Nation communities to identify, assess, and respond to the health impacts of climate change.

-• CCHAP for First Nations South of 60°N can provide up to $100,000 per project for community- or regional-based climate and health research and action projects to support First Nation communities to minimize risks and adapt to the impacts of climate change on human health.
-New this year, recipients have up to two years to complete their project.
+• CCHAP for First Nations South of 60°N can provide up to $125,000 per project for community- or regional-based climate and health research and action projects to support First Nation communities to minimize risks and adapt to the impacts of climate change on human health.
+Recipients have up to two years to complete their project.

 • Funding Application Guide is available for download by clicking here.